Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 I mean, that's what we were told.

-You go black, you'll never go back, but apparently uh that that bit of philosophy here is being um blown to smithereens.
+But apparently, that bit of philosophy here is being blown to smithereens.

 AP's disgruntled about it.

-I mean, you can almost read the you can see the tear stains on the paper here of the of the writer.
+You can see the tear stains on the paper here of the writer.

-Folks, earlier in the program, I mentioned where the freshest flowers are coming from this Valentine's Day from Proflowers.
+Folks, earlier in the program, I mentioned where the freshest flowers are coming from this Valentine's Day from Pro Flowers.

 Now, today is the last day that they're making a really good offer.

-It's the last day for that order offer.
+It's the last day for that offer.

-It's called the 100 blossoms or blooms of love.
+It's called the 100 Blossoms or Blooms of Love.

 We showed them to you yesterday.